NicolasSerranoGarcia/DeskUp/source/README.md

   - `getDeskUpPath`
   - ...

-All the common functions necessary for any platform to make deskUp work.
-If there are platfrom-specific calls, they won't appear in the API.
+All the common functions necessary for any platform to make DeskUp work.
+If there are platform-specific calls, they won't appear in the API.

 ### Enumerating windows
 `WIN_getAllWindows()` calls `EnumDesktopWindows`, which triggers a callback to: